Golden Tours

 Golden Tours is a British open top bus and coach tour operator based in Alperton, London.

 History

-Golden Tours was established in 1984, initially operating airport transfers and day trips from London to tourist destinations across the United Kingdom, such as Stonehenge and the Roman Baths.
+Golden Tours was established in 1984, initially operating airport transfers and day trips from London to tourist destinations across England, such as Stonehenge and the Roman Baths.
 In 2001, Golden Tours acquired the business of Frames Rickards, which included the London franchise for Gray Line.

 In June 2011, Golden Tours began operating open top bus services within Central London.
 This operation was further expanded out to York in July 2020, with open top services operated in partnership with York Pullman, and later to Windsor in December 2020.
 In June 2021, Golden Tours entered a partnership with Yellow Coaches to operate open top services in Bournemouth.

 Golden Tours became the preferred partner of Warner Bros.
-Studio Tour London in early 2012, offering transport to and from the studio tour to Bournemouth by coach and to central London by bus.
+Studio Tour London in early 2012, offering transport on a branded bus to and from the studio tour from locations in central London by bus.